Emmanuelle Guyon, the mirror of your emotions

 Tourmaline jewelry samples

-Tea rose, Flower ring in sterling and pink tourmaline
+Tea rose, flower ring in silver and pink tourmaline

 181.00 Euros